LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion: Discussion

 \textbf{Leveraging Retrieval-Augmented Generation for Up-to-dated Code Completion.} As discussed in our study findings, a key cause of the deprecated API usage in LLM-based completions is the lack of posterior knowledge about API deprecations.
 Retrieval-Augmented Generation (RAG) is a suitable technique that can perfectly align with the need for posterior knowledge~\cite{Lewis20RAG}.
 We can explore the possibility of adopting RAG to mitigate deprecated API usage in LLM-based code completion by retrieving related knowledge pieces, such as documentation and usage examples.

 \textbf{Designing Agent \& Multi-Agent Systems for Incorporating Library Evolution into LLM-Driven Software Development.} In modern software development driven by LLMs, the issues brought by library evolution are encountered not only in code completion.
-With advancements in AI agents~\cite{gronauer2022multi,talebirad2023multi,ellis2024smacv2}, we can potentially develop autonomous agents or multi-agent systems capable of automatically discovering deprecated API usages, identifying correct replacements, upgrading dependent libraries, and fixing the code.
+With advancements in AI agents~\cite{gronauer2022multi,talebirad2023multi,ellis2024smacv2}, we can potentially develop autonomous agents or multi-agent systems capable of automatically discovering deprecated API usages, identifying correct replacements, upgrading dependent libraries, and fixing the code~\cite{wang2024towards}.
 To ensure comprehensive recognition of deprecated API usage and up-to-date fixes, we should design an effective multi-agent collaboration pipeline.
 One agent should scan the generated code to identify all pieces related to API usage.
 Another agent should continuously fetch information online, checking the latest official API documentation to aid in discovery and correction.
 Finally, a dedicated agent should be responsible for implementing the necessary library upgrades and code fixes.
-Such an agent system can fundamentally address the issues discussed in this article.